Virtual Adversarial Training on Graph Convolutional Networks in Node Classification: GCNs with Virtual Adversarial Training

-\paragraph{Optimization} Finally, the loss function is defined as the cross entropy error over all labeled nodes:
+\textbf{Optimization.} Finally, the loss function is defined as the cross entropy error over all labeled nodes:

 where $\mathcal{Y}_L$ is the set of node indices that have labels.
-In fact, the performance of GCNs heavily depends on the efficiency of this Laplacian Smoothing Convolutions, which has been demonstrated in \citep{li2018deeper,kipf2016semi}.
-Therefore, how to design a good regularization to refine the smoothness of GCNs plays a crucial role for the improvement of performance for GCNs.
+In fact, the performance of GCNs heavily depends on the efficiency of this Laplacian Smoothing Convolutions, which has been demonstrated in \cite{li2018deeper,kipf2016semi}.
+Therefore, how to design a good regularization to smooth the posterior distribution of GCNs plays a crucial role for the improvement of performance for GCNs.